Blocks A1, A2 & A3

 Payment for your accommodation is due at the start of each of the three academic terms.
 Payment dates and amounts are as follows:

-A booking deposit of £100 is payable upon signing of the accommodation licence agreement.
-The booking deposit is non-refundable should you cancel your reservation after signing the licence agreement.
+A booking deposit of £150 is payable upon signing of the accommodation licence agreement.
+The booking deposit is non-refundable.

-A further £400 deposit is payable on or before arrival at Chaucer College.
+A further £350 deposit is payable on or before arrival at Chaucer College.
 Please note that you will not be permitted access to the accommodation unless the deposit has been paid.
-The full £500 will be refunded at the end of the academic year assuming all fees have been paid, you have vacated the property and your room has been checked against the inventory and everything is in order.
+The full £350 (damage deposit) will be refunded at the end of the academic year assuming all fees have been paid, you have vacated the property and your room has been checked against the inventory and everything is in order.

 Payments may be made via Flywire, Credit or Debit card, cash or cheque.
 Full details will be provided with an offer of accommodation.

-What are the rules and regulations for University of Kent students at Chaucer College?
+What are the rules and regulations for residents at Chaucer College?

 As the accommodation offered is strictly single-sex, one ‘golden rule’ is that under NO circumstances should a male resident or male visitor enter a female student’s dormitory, or vice versa.
 Failure to observe this regulation will result in the cancellation of your accommodation agreement and you will be required to leave the College.